Rummy Rules

 The Initial Meld

-The first meld you will play in any round must score at least 30 points in total.
+The first meld you will play in any round of Rummy must score at least 30 points in total.
 You can achieve this score by playing several melds in the same turn.
 Apart from that, the usual rules for melds apply (see above).
 Mind the varying Ace score in runs here – one point before the Two, 11 points after the King.

 After playing the first meld, you are free to play any number of moves during your turns in this round.